"If you fail to speak up now, relief and deliverance will come to the Jews from a different direction; but you and your father's family will perish.

 The story of Purim is found within the Megillah (or Scroll of Esther).
 The heart of the Feast of Purim is the public recitation of the Megillah.
 It is read in homes and shuls the world over.

 On Purim Jews enter the normally reserved synagogues with Haman's name written on the soles of our shoes!
-As the Megillah (Book of Esther) is read we pay close attention, understanding that the story of Purim never ends -- it is repeated in every generation as new Hamans arise and are confronted by modern Mordecais and Esthers (may HaShem send us an army of such people today!).
-The world has many Hamans today and Bezras HaShem ("with the help of HaShem") we will survive them as well!
+As the Megillah (Book of Esther) is read we pay close attention, understanding that the story of Purim never ends – it is repeated in every generation as new Hamans arise and are confronted by modern Mordecais and Esthers (may HaShem send us an army of such people today!).
+The world has many Hamans today, some even head our governments!
+Bezras HaShem ("with the help of HaShem") we will survive them as well!

 As the Book of Esther is read, whenever the name “Haman” is uttered (and its in the text 54 times!) the congregates stomp their feet in disgust at what he sought to do to the Jews, grinding his name into the dust.
 This tradition began among French and German rabbis of the 13th century who wrote Haman's name on stones and beat and ground them together until the stones (like Haman's power) disintegrated into rumble.
 Doubtless they were thinking of their own Hamans!